Configure your app

-The bar-descriptor.xml file (BAR) is the application descriptor file that is added to your project when you create a new BlackBerry Solution Target for your project.
+The bar-descriptor.xml file is the application descriptor file that is added to your project when you create a BlackBerry solution target for your project.
 This application descriptor file is required when you create an app for the BlackBerry 10 OS.

-- In Microsoft Visual Studio, in the Solution Explorer, double-click the bar-descriptor.xml file.
+- In Microsoft Visual Studio, in the Solution Explorer window, double-click the bar-descriptor.xml file.

 - Click Set from Debug Token.
 If you have your debug token set up already, the data from your debug token is imported.

 You can modify some of the information on the bar-descriptor.xml page.